ShuvoNewaz/2D-Object-Detection-KITTI/readme.md

 ## Results

 Detections on the validation set after training on 3 classes (cars, pedestrians and cyclists) are shown below.
-Depending on the threshold used for [NMS](src/models/retinanet/outputs.py), there may be spurious boxes on a single objects, or missing boxes on objects in close proximity to detected objects.
+Depending on the threshold used for [NMS](src/models/retinanet/outputs.py), there may be spurious boxes on a single object, or missing boxes on objects in close proximity to detected objects.

 <p align="center">
   <img src="results/boxes.png"/>